 - And more

-Initial treatment of degenerative joint disease symptoms is attempted conservatively, with a variety of nonsurgical techniques designed to alleviate pain and improve joint mobility.
-Treatments such as the use of pain medications or anti-inflammatory medications, physical therapy, massage, and diet are all effective strategies.
+Initial treatment of degenerative joint disease symptoms is attempted conservatively, with a variety of nonsurgical techniques designed to ease pain and improve joint mobility.
+Treatments such as the use of pain medications or anti-inflammatory medications, physical therapy, massage and diet are all helpful strategies.

 In the event that your pain persists after several weeks of conservative treatment, contact Laser Spine Institute to learn about our minimally invasive techniques for treating degenerative joint disease and its various symptoms.